nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC08 - Importing data from a json file**

-**Precondition: There is a json file in the valid format required to load to the address book**
+**Precondition: There is a json file in the valid format required to load to the address book.**

 **MSS:**